kafka399/hat-trie/README.md

 by default on most Windows platforms.
 You can find a compatible version of the header on Google.

-All the classes are defined in namespace stx.
+All classes are defined in namespace stx.

 ### Example
 In the vast majority of cases, these classes are used in exactly the same way as their STL counterparts.
 Just replace ``set`` with ``hat_set``.

-    #include "hat_set"
+    #include "hat_set.h"

     using namespace stx;